Upgrade boring leftovers with these fun and easy recipes. From lasagna to carbonara, there’s a leftover spaghetti recipe for everyone!

 For an opposite take on the traditional spaghetti and meatballs, this recipe takes leftover spaghetti and makes them the balls of the dish with the meat sauce serving as the base.

 Take the leftover spaghetti and mix it in with a ricotta filling.
 (The ricotta from this recipe is great).
+You can also use pesto or a combination depending on the flavor profile you are aiming for.

-The fried spaghetti balls are then placed on top of a red sauce – you can use ground beef, Italian sausage, leftover meatloaf, or go vegetarian, depending on your preference.
+The fried spaghetti balls are then placed on top of a red sauce.
+You can use ground beef, Italian sausage, leftover meatloaf, or go vegetarian, depending on your preference.

 2 — Spaghetti Lo Mein

-It sounds as weird as it is delicious.
+Spaghetti lo mein may sound weird, but it’s quite delicious.
 Depending on how “Italian” the spaghetti is with spices, it can be remade into a classic Chinese dish with just a few ingredients!

 3 — Leftover Pasta Frittata

 Plus, it makes for a great breakfast, lunch, or dinner!
+Frittatas are essentially very sturdy omelets.

 Simply add your desired vegetables like mushrooms, potatoes, spinach, or tomatoes to a hot skillet, mix in cheese and eggs, and voila!
 Your leftover spaghetti is now soft and chewy on the inside and crispy on the outside.